 - You can pick computer graphics, and help to make virtual reality even more realistic.

 - You could assist doctors in detecting cancer earlier by using machine learning.

 - You may become a systems design expert and design the next digital currency, providing free banking for everyone.

-choice is up to you on where your focus will be in this field.
+There are a plethora of possibilities when it comes to computer science.
+The choice is up to you on where your focus will be in this field.

 For a first contact with computer science, see the book Computer Science Distilled.
 It’s a slim intro to computer science that will give you an overview of the main topics.
 Check it out!

 - Map of Computer Science—an excellent 10-minute video exposes all the different fields of computer science.